npgrosser/houston/README.md

 Information that you define in the  _~/houston/default.ctxt_ file is always provided to Houston.
 This is the context file that you would use to let Houston know about your individual preferences and requirements.
 For example, which package manager you prefer, what your favorite language is, what you like him to call you, etc.

-Use it to fine tune Houston to your needs.
-The content of context file should be written as a list of bullet points.
+The content of a context file should be written as a list of bullet points.

 Example: